 Ken Burns is the king of history documentaries.
 And The Civil War is a great place to see why.
 Burns’s first major documentary, The Civil War was the first documentary to use the “Burns effect”: a method of zooming and panning across images to make it seem as though they were moving.
 The nine episode series will keep you glued to the screen.

 You’ll find a variety of Ken Burns’s films available on Netflix, including The Vietnam War, The West, Prohibition, The Roosevelts, and The War (World War I).
 Each of them is worth a watch.

 Related: 9 Best Civil War Movies

 Five Came Back

-World War II was a whole country effort: Nobody, not even famous Hollywood stars, was exempt.
+World War II was a whole country effort: Nobody, not even famous Hollywood stars, were exempt.
 In Five Came Back, Meryl Streep narrates as five current directors explore the impact of the war on five early 20th century directors.
-Each of the five directors profiled volunteered to go to war.
+Each of the directors profiled volunteered to go to war.
 They were asked to help by making movies about the war from the front lines.
 Discover how Frank Capra, John Ford, John Huston, William Wyler, and George Stevens impacted the war–and how the war impacted them.

 Paris is Burning

 This iconic documentary deserves the praise it’s received over the years.
 Documenting the lives of young LGBTQ people in the 1980s ball scene, Paris is Burning explores how fringe or niche culture enters the mainstream.
 Without ball culture, there would be no “Vogue”, no RuPaul’s Drag Race, and no gifs of Broad City characters screaming “yas”.